-Use these design tools to assist you in sizing your network.
+Use these design tools to assist you in sizing your network:

-• Cisco Unified Communications Manager Capacity Tool
+Cisco Communications Manager Capacity Tool

 This tool calculates the minimum number of active subscribers that are required to support a given installation.
-The input consists primarily of quantity and usage information on the various device types that are supported in a Cisco Unified Communications Manager setup.
+The inputs consist primarily of quantity and usage information on the various device types that are supported in a Cisco Unified Communications Manager system.

-• IPC Voice Tools
+IPC Tools

-These tools, such as the IPC Resource Calculators, are intended to simplify and automate the process of sizing contact center resources that are required for specific contact center business operations.
-The tools are also useful for verifying and troubleshooting existing installations.
-The output from these tools can also be used as input to the Cisco Unified Contact Center Express Configuration and Ordering Tool D and the Cisco Unified Communications Manager Capacity Tool.
-D
+These tools, such as the IPC Resource Calculators, are intended to simplify and automate the process of sizing IP resources that are required for specific business operations.
+They are also useful for verifying and troubleshooting existing installations.
+The output from these tools can also be used as input to the Cisco Unified Contact Center Express Configuration and Ordering Tool and the Cisco Unified Communications Manager Capacity Tool.

-• Solution Expert Tool
+• Solution Expert Tool 🛱

-A web-based tool that assists in the design, configuration, quoting, and ordering of Cisco Unified Communications products.
-Solution Expert is available for Cisco sales and partner systems engineers who have Cisco Unified Communications specializations.
+A web-based tool that assists in the design, configuration, quoting, and ordering of Unified Communications products.
+Solution Expert is available for Cisco sales and partner systems engineers who have Unified Communications specializations.
 With the Solution Expert tool, users can generate a recommended solution based on their requirements.
 Users can modify the recommended configuration if desired.
 Solution Expert validates any changes when it presents the new solution.
 Solution Expert also generates a bill of materials with list pricing, a Visio diagram, and other design documentation.
 For an overview of how to use the tool, see the introductory PDF on the home page.